Cheng-Yan-2909/double-pi/README.md

 ![GitHub Logo](double-pi.svg)

+## Schematic
+The CMOS transistor [IRFZ44N](https://www.infineon.com/cms/en/product/power/mosfet/12v-300v-n-channel-power-mosfet/irfz44n/) is a power transistor that can drain a lot of current.
+The set up will allow me to control the direction of the current flow.

+After this, the 2 sets of 2-[2N7000](https://www.onsemi.com/pdf/datasheet/nds7002a-d.pdf) transistor will provide the on votage for the IRFZ44N.
+A "high enough" Ω resistor is required.
+I use a 20kΩ.

+After this we have 2 sets of 3 2N7000.
+This setup is an XOR logic that prevent both input pin to go high which will short the IRFZ44N series.

 # Running Debug script:
 The script will set pin 22 or pin 23 high then low.
 You can control the time by entering: